2019–2020 Iranian protests: Arrest of journalists and lawyers

 The European Parliament condemned the government of Iran for harassment of lawyers and journalists, and for denying legal assistance to the large number of protesters already in jail.

 The International Observatory of Human Rights have claimed that while social media has been a tool for exposing injustices in the state, those who do so risk being arrested and imprisoned.
 The few remaining independent news sources face harassment and the risk of arrest.

 In 2021, Reporters without Borders (RSF) ranked Iran 174th out of 180 countries on the RSF 2020 World Press Freedom Index; they were placed at 173rd and 170th in 2020 and 2019 respectively.
 According to RSF, at least 860 journalists and citizen-journalists have been detained or executed since 1979, with an unrelenting state control of news continuing.

 In the run-up to the 2021 election in Iran, the pressure of the state to control journalists intensified.
 Between 16 May and 17 June, RSF received 42 cases of journalists receiving summonses from the prosecutor's office or threats from intelligence ministry officials.

-On the 14 August 2021, the Centre for Human Rights in Iran reported that four lawyers had been arrested alongside two political activists.
+On 14 August 2021, the Centre for Human Rights in Iran reported that four lawyers had been arrested alongside two political activists.
 They were preparing to sue the Iranian Government for its handling of the COVID-19 Pandemic but were arrested by judicial agents and pressured to drop the suit before it was filed.
 During the arrest several of the detainees personal items were confiscated without a warrant and the public is yet to be made aware of official charges against the lawyers.